hexaxsoftwares/houx.js/README.md

 #### **LifeCycleHooks**

-  Pixel provides you with some us3full callback functions that run at some specific stage of the life of a widget.
+  Pixel provides you with some usefull callback functions that run at some specific stage of the life of a widget.

 ##### beforeBuild:
-Runs before the widget instances are instanciated
+Called Synchronously except in the case of an asynchronous widget, before the widget instances are instanciated

 ##### onBuilt:
-runs after all widget instances are instanciated and after running the build function and creating all widget instances.
+Called Synchronously except in the case of an asynchronous widget, after all widget instances are instanciated and after running the build function and creating all widget instances.

 ##### beforeMount:
-Runs before inserting the widget UI into the dom.
+<Promise Based> Called Asynchronously before inserting the widget UI into the dom.

 ##### onMounted:
-<Promise Based> Runs after inserting the widget UI build into the dom.
+<Promise Based> Called Asynchronously after inserting the widget UI build into the dom.

 ##### beforeUpdate:
-Runs before starting an update on any change on a statefull datas.
+<Promise Based> Called  Asynchronously before starting an update on any change on a statefull datas.

 ##### onUpdated:
-<Promise Based> Runs after updating the dom of changes the reactive datas.
+<Promise Based> Called Asynchronously after updating the dom of changes the reactive datas.

 ##### beforeDestroy:
-Runs before destroying the widget instances and unmounting from the dom.
+<Promise Based> Called Asynchronously before destroying the widget instances and unmounting from the dom.

 ##### onDestroyed:
-<Promise based> Runs after destroying all widget instances and unmounted from the dom
+<Promise based> Called Asynchronously after destroying all widget instances and unmounted from the dom

-LifeCycleHooks has there `this` keyword bound to the widget state data.
+LifeCycleHooks has there `this` keyword bound to the widget state instances with the Exception of the `beforeBuild` hook.
+Contact the LifeCycleHooks API for more detailed information.

 ### **Dynamic Widget**
     Widgets can be dynamicaly rendered, expecially, when resorting to in dom templates,